mfe-/ReadyNASDuoSparc/minidlna-1.3.3/Readme.md

 ## sqlite3

-Please notice the version of libqsqlite3 is not compatible with the version of minidlna.
+Please notice the newer version `libsqlite3_347-1_sparc.deb` is not compatible with the version of minidlna.
+You need to use the older version `libsqlite3_3.35.5-1_sparc.deb` .

 dpkg -i libsqlite3_3.35.5-1_sparc.deb # see parent folder